vriveraPeersyst/docs.xrplevm.org/pages/users/getting-started/install-keplr.md

 - **[Sending XRP Through IBC](../sending-through-ibc.md)**: Learn how to transfer XRP from the XRPL EVM Sidechain to other Cosmos-based testnets using Keplr.

 ---

-By following this next guide, you'll gain practical experience with IBC transfers, further enhancing your understanding of cross-chain interoperability within the Cosmos ecosystem.

----